-- a) The purposes of 'temperature classification' and 'gas grouping/apparatus grouping'. - b) Equipment markings (nameplate). - c) Limitations of non-metallic or specific alloy enclosures. - d) The purpose and use of conformity and certification/approval for equipment used in explosive atmospheres. - e) Environmental conditions that may impact on explosion-protection techniques.

-f) The principles and applications of other and mixed explosion-protection techniques.
+- a) The purposes of 'temperature classification' and 'gas grouping/apparatus grouping'. - b) Compliance plate markings. - c) Limitations of non-metallic or specific alloy enclosures. - d) The purpose and use of conformity and certification/approval for equipment used in explosive atmospheres. - e) Environmental conditions that may impact on explosion-protection techniques. - f) The principles and applications of other and mixed explosion-protection techniques.

-NOTE Other techniques include encapsulation Ex 'm'; oil-immersion Ex 'o'; powder-filling Ex 'q', and special protection Ex 's'.
+Note: Other techniques include encapsulation Ex 'm'; oil-immersion Ex 'o'; powder-filling Ex 'q', ventilation Ex 'v' and special protection Ex 's'.